-Even small components (atoms and or molecules) of a protein form an interacting network as carbon, oxygen, nitrogen and sulfur.
+Even small components (atoms and or molecules) of a protein form an interacting network as carbon, oxygen, nitrogen, and sulfur.
 In every network, the connected components are considered as nodes and interactions between them are called as edges.
-In other language, a node represents unit, and edge represents an interaction between the units.
-From biological point of view, a node depicts a wide array of biological units.
-They may be anything from a tissue, cell, organ, cellular components, neurons, macro molecules to individual atom.
+In another language, a node represents a unit and an edge represents an interaction between the units.
+From a biological point of view, a node depicts a wide array of biological units.
+They may be anything from a tissue, cell, organ, cellular components, neurons, macromolecules to an individual atom.
 The most connected node i.e. node with the highest degree is called as Hub.
-Any Hub in a network is considered as the most vital node as it has maximum links and becomes responsible for regulating other nodes.
-The overall functionality is affected if hub gets disturbed.
+Any Hub in a network is considered the most vital node as it has maximum links and becomes responsible for regulating other nodes.
+The overall functionality is affected if the hub gets disturbed.

-Basically a network is characterized by two of its properties viz. network degree and betweenness centrality.
-Degree of a node is the number of interactions/edges it shares with other node, while betweenness is a measure of centrality of a node that how central a node is, quantifying the number of times a node acts as bridge along the shortest path between two other nodes in a network.
+Basically, a network is characterized by two of its properties viz. network degree and betweenness centrality.
+A degree of a node is the number of interactions/edges it shares with other nodes, while betweenness is a measure of centrality of a node that how central a node is, quantifying the number of times a node acts as a bridge along the shortest path between two other nodes in a network.

 Fig: 1.
-Degree of nodes is represented in the graph as 5 of the centered node while others have 1 as they are not linked with any node.
+The degree of nodes is represented in the graph as 5 of the central node while others have 1 as they are not linked with any node.

 Fig: 2.
 The highly centered node is depicted in yellow color between two sub-sub graphs.
 Node A can exchange the information from both sides and can control the overall functionality of the network.